Difference Between LAN, MAN, and WAN

 What is LAN

 A Local Area Network (LAN) is a computer network that connects devices within a limited area, for example, a home, school, or corporate office building.
-The LAN will always be managed and owned by the management of a single organisation.
+The LAN will always be managed and owned by the management of a single organization.
 It will transfer the data at high speed and low latency.
-This can be very useful when you want to share files, printers, and internet access within a small organisation of users.
+This can be very useful when you want to share files, printers, and internet access within a small organization of users.

 What is MAN?